 Msfconsole is the primary interface for interacting with the Metasploit Framework.
 It provides an interactive, command-line experience that allows us to execute various commands, search for and run exploits, and manage sessions.
 This is the most commonly used interface among security professionals.

-To start msfconsole, simply open a terminal and type:
+To start msfconsole, open a terminal and type:

 msfconsole